+- •The head teacher keeps a record of any child who is suspended for a fixed-term, or who is permanently excluded. - •It is the responsibility of the governing board to monitor the rate of suspensions and exclusions, and to ensure that the school policy is administered fairly and consistently.
 The governing board will pay particular attention to matters of racial equality; it will seek to ensure that the school abides by the non-statutory guidance The Duty to Promote Race Equality: A Guide For Schools, and that no child is treated unfairly because of race or ethnic background.

-The governing board reviews this policy and it's procedure sannually.
+The governing board reviews this policy and it's procedures annually.
 The governors may, however, review the policy earlier than this if the government introduces new regulations, or if the governing board receives recommendations on how the policy might be improved.

-Appendix 6
+Appendix